State of nature: Montesquieu

 Montesquieu makes use of the concept of the state of nature in his The Spirit of the Laws, first printed in 1748.
 Montesquieu states the thought process behind early human beings before the formation of society.
 He says that human beings would have the faculty of knowing and would first think to preserve their life in the state.
 Human beings would also at first feel themselves to be impotent and weak.
 As a result, humans would not be likely to attack each other in this state.
 Next, humans would seek nourishment and, out of fear and impulse, would eventually unite to create society.
 Once society was created, a state of war would ensue amongst societies, which would all have been created the same way.
 The purpose of war is the preservation of the society and the self.
 The formation of law within society is the reflection and application of reason for Montesquieu.

 Jean-Jacques Rousseau

 Hobbes' view was challenged in the eighteenth century by Jean-Jacques Rousseau, who claimed that Hobbes was taking socialized people and simply imagining them living outside of the society in which they were raised.
 He affirmed instead that people were neither good nor bad, but were born as a blank slate, and later society and the environment influence which way we lean.
 In Rousseau's state of nature, people did not know each other enough to come into serious conflict and they did have normal values.
-The modern society, and the ownership it entails, is blamed for the disruption of the state of nature which Rousseau sees as true freedom.
+The modern society, and the inception of private property, is blamed for the disruption of the state of nature which Rousseau sees as true freedom.